-The purpose of this document is to set out Liverpool School of Tropical Medicine’s tax policy and approach to its tax affairs, managing tax risk and ensuring that the risk of non-compliance is mitigated and minimised.
+The purpose of this page is to set out Liverpool School of Tropical Medicine’s tax policy and approach to its tax affairs, managing tax risk and ensuring that the risk of noncompliance is mitigated and minimised.

-LSTM is an exempt charity within the meaning of Part 3 of the Charities Act 2011, it is therefore a charity within the meaning of Para 1 of schedule 6 to the Finance Act 2010 and accordingly, LSTM is potentially exempt from taxation in respect of income or capital gains received within categories covered by section 478-488 of the Corporation Tax Act 2010 (CTA 2010) or section 256 of the Taxation of Chargeable Gains Act 1992, to the extent that such income or gains are applied to exclusively charitable purposes.
+LSTM and IVCC are non-exempt charities within the meaning of Part 3 of the Charities Act 2011, therefore are charities within the meaning of Para 1 of schedule 6 to the Finance Act 2010.
+Accordingly, LSTM and IVCC are potentially exempt from taxation in respect of income or capital gains received within categories covered by Part 11 of the Corporation Tax Act 2010 (CTA 2010) or section 256 of the Taxation of Chargeable Gains Act 1992, to the extent that such income or gains are applied to exclusively charitable purposes.

 LSTM and its UK subsidiaries are registered for VAT.
 Irrecoverable VAT on inputs is included in the costs of such inputs.
 LSTM itself is entitled to partial exemption on VAT under a calculation agreed with HMRC.